beebem-unix/beebem/README.md

 Imported to github with permission from David Eggleston

+see [doc/README.txt](doc/README.txt) for the original Beebem for Windows README.

 ## Installation

 ### Install in home account (for a specific user only):

 Extract the source code tarball:

 ```